 For Singapore mortgages, new loans are capped at LTV limits of up to 75% for private residential mortgages, since July 2018.
-In tandem with the macro-prudential measures, property price increases have moderated at about 2.5% year-on-year, there was an approximate 3.5% shift in the proportion of mortgage exposure from the LTV > 50% to the up-to-50% LTV band.
+In tandem with the macro-prudential measures, private property price increases have moderated at about 2.2% year-onyear, there was an approximate 1.9% shift in the proportion of mortgage exposure from the LTV > 50% to the up-to-50% LTV band.

-For Hong Kong mortgages, there was an approximate 2.2% shift in the proportion of mortgage exposure from the LTV > 50% to the up-to-50% LTV band due to the continuous upward trend of Hong Kong property price index.
-There was an overall increase of around 7% to 8% as compared to end 2018.
+For Hong Kong mortgages, there was an approximate 2.2% increase in the proportion of mortgage exposure in the 51% to 80% LTV band due to higher proportion of matured/closed mortgage accounts in the up to 50% LTV band.
+Hong Kong property price index increased slightly by 1.3% in 2020.